-AP Pobjoy is a trans and queer ADG nominated writer, director and documentary-maker based on unceded Gadigal land otherwise known as Sydney, Australia.
-AP is drawn to stories that are all about the messy complicated feel good that gives happy endings to people who don’t usually get them on screen.
-Their work has been recognised by The Age, Stronger Than Fiction, RUUSH Magazine and Global Citizen and was recently nominated for BBFF’s ‘Young Australian Filmmaker of the Year'.
+AP Pobjoy is a trans and queer ADG nominated writer, director and documentary-maker based on unceded Gadigal Land in Sydney Australia.
+AP's work focuses on how our lived experiences can fuel some of our most entertaining and imaginative stories.
+Their work has been recognised by The Age, Stronger Than Fiction, RUUSH Magazine and Global Citizen and was nominated for BBFF’s ‘Young Australian Filmmaker of the Year'.

 P: +61 410 624 579